Permian–Triassic extinction event: Marine organisms

+Ostracods experienced prolonged diversity perturbations during the Changhsingian before the PTME proper, when immense proportions of them abruptly vanished.
+At least 74% of ostracods died out during the PTME itself.

+Bryozoans had been on a long-term decline throughout the Late Permian epoch before they suffered even more catastrophic losses during the PTME, being the most severely affected clade among the lophophorates.

+Deep water sponges suffered a significant diversity loss and exhibited a decrease in spicule size over the course of the PTME.
+Shallow water sponges were affected much less strongly; they experienced an increase in spicule size and much lower loss of morphological diversity compared to their deep water counterparts.

+Foraminifera suffered a severe bottleneck in diversity.
+Evidence from South China indicates the foraminiferal extinction had two pulses.
+Foraminiferal biodiversity hotspots shifted into deeper waters during the PTME.
+Approximately 93% of latest Permian foraminifera became extinct, with 50% of the clade Textulariina, 92% of Lagenida, 96% of Fusulinida, and 100% of Miliolida disappearing.
+Foraminifera that were calcareous suffered an extinction rate of 91%.
+The reasons why lagenides survived while fusulinoidean fusulinides went completely extinct may have been the greater range of environmental tolerance and greater geographic distribution of the former compared to the latter.

+Cladodontomorph sharks likely survived the extinction by surviving in refugia in the deep oceans, a hypothesis based on the discovery of Early Cretaceous cladodontomorphs in deep, outer shelf environments.
+Ichthyosaurs, which evolved immediately before the PTME, were also PTME survivors.

-The Lilliput effect, a term used to describe the phenomenon of dwarfing of species during and immediately following a mass extinction event, has been observed across the Permian-Triassic boundary, notably occurring in foraminifera, brachiopods, bivalves, and ostracods.
-It remains debated whether the Lilliput effect took hold among gastropods.
-Some gastropod taxa, termed “Gulliver gastropods”, ballooned in size during and immediately following the mass extinction, exemplifying the Lilliput effect’s opposite, which has been dubbed the Brobdingnag effect.
+The Lilliput effect, the phenomenon of dwarfing of species during and immediately following a mass extinction event, has been observed across the Permian-Triassic boundary, notably occurring in foraminifera, brachiopods, bivalves, and ostracods.
+Though gastropods that survived the cataclysm were smaller in size than those that did not, it remains debated whether the Lilliput effect truly took hold among gastropods.
+Some gastropod taxa, termed "Gulliver gastropods", ballooned in size during and immediately following the mass extinction, exemplifying the Lilliput effect's opposite, which has been dubbed the Brobdingnag effect.

 Terrestrial invertebrates

 The Permian had great diversity in insect and other invertebrate species, including the largest insects ever to have existed.
 The end-Permian is the largest known mass extinction of insects; according to some sources, it may well be the only mass extinction to significantly affect insect diversity.
 Eight or nine insect orders became extinct and ten more were greatly reduced in diversity.
 Palaeodictyopteroids (insects with piercing and sucking mouthparts) began to decline during the mid-Permian; these extinctions have been linked to a change in flora.
 The greatest decline occurred in the Late Permian and was probably not directly caused by weather-related floral transitions.
+However, some observed entomofaunal declines in the PTME were biogeographic changes rather than outright extinctions.